dsx0/cassandra-ecaudit/README.md

 Source: [CassandraTestClient](https://github.com/dsx0/cassandra-ecaudit/blob/main/cassandra-ecaudit-testclient/src/main/java/test/CassandraTestClient.java)

 - It automatically connects to localhost:9042 and creates a "persons" keyspace (if not exists) with testdata
-- It executes selects with different types:
+- It executes selects using different types:
   - Test manual statement (Simple query)
   - Test manual PreparedStatement (Query with PreparedStatement)
   - Test MappingManager with Mapper (Using Cassandra MappingManager with a mapper)